Vardhan1303/Robot-Car-Racing-Competition/README.md

 # Robot Car Racing Competition

 ## Overview
 The **Robot Car Racing Competition** is a subject as part of the Master's program in Mechatronics and Embedded System at RWU (Ravensburg-Weingarten University of Applied Sciences).
-This project was guided and supervised by **Mr. Tobias Niederman**.
+This project was guided and supervised by **Mr. Tobias Niedermaier**.

-The primary objective of this course is to design and program an autonomous robot car capable of solving a series of tasks using computer vision, LiDAR sensors, and embedded systems.
+The primary objective of this course is to design and program an autonomous robot car capable of solving a series of tasks using computer vision, LiDAR and Camera sensors, and embedded systems.

 ### Authors
 - **Vardhan Mistry**
 - **Rajveersinh Suratiya**
+- **Hardik Rathwa**

 ---